 I’ve always wanted to stay at these delightful log cabins just past the east gates to Jasper National Park on the Yellowhead Hwy 16.
 Fret not, it’s only a half hour drive into the town of Jasper itself, but if you’re coming in from Edmonton or Hinton, you’d be forgiven if you stopped here and never made it any further.

-This summer, I finally had the chance to stay at Pocahontas Cabins and my expectations weren’t out of line.
-Framed by snow-capped peaks and minutes away from Miette Hot Springs, Pocahontas Cabins is a mountain retreat bursting with charm.
+This summer, I finally had the chance to stay at Miette Mountain Cabins and my expectations weren’t out of line.
+Framed by snow-capped peaks and minutes away from Miette Hot Springs, the property is a mountain retreat bursting with charm.

 Our cabin had a vaulted pine ceiling, full kitchen, dining area and fireplace.
 After a hot bath, I climbed up the legit wooden staircase into an oh-so comfy bed and fell promptly asleep before 10 pm.
 If this is cabin living, I’ll take it!

-Because of COVID, the hot tub and restaurant aren’t open, but who cares?
+Because of COVID (when I visited), the hot tub and restaurant aren’t open, but who cares?
 You’ve got a full bath, seasonal heated outdoor pool (so fun!) full kitchen and outdoor dining area at your disposal.
 Bring in your own supplies and Bob’s your uncle.

 Fairmont Jasper Park Lodge